 Figuring out your end objectives will help to influence your exit strategy and once you have your goals in place, don’t stray from them.
 Don’t be afraid to say no to an offer if it is not a deal that you want.
 Don’t rush into any decision and be brave enough to walk away from potential buyers if you’re unhappy.

 Set realistic, achievable goals that can be aligned to your exit strategy.
 Seek out help to find out what value you can get for your company.
 Send us a message to help you gain a better understanding of your objectives, and advice on the best way to achieve maximum value for your business.

-Complete a Business Health Check fill out a quick questionnaire.
+Complete a North Star Diagnostic fill out a quick questionnaire.
 You will get a snapshot of where you business is now and understand the areas that need your attention.

 Having an exit strategy in place will help you communicate your plans to your stakeholders, clients, staff.
 As part of your exit planning process, you need to prepare what needs to be said, to whom, and when they need to know it.

 You can only exit your business once, so seeking professional advice early on will equip you with the knowledge you need to confidently take the next step.

 To further expand your knowledge - have a look at our blogs on Exit Strategy and Planning.

 At hgkc, we have expert consultants who can advise and guide you along your exit planning journey.
 We will help you decide your objectives and with you, develop an exit strategy that will achieve your goals and build value into your company.

 We use a tool Outcomes Mapping which helps to identify the outcome you want.
 We then look at the steps you need to take to achieve this ideal outcome, completing each step in the right order to build the most value for your business.